postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 The next edge who build Face 4 is Edge 4.

-Face 4 is on the right of Edge 4, so next_left_face is -4.
+Face 4 is on the right of Edge 4, so next_left_edge is -4.

-If the Edge 4 would be in opposite direction, next_left_face would be 4.
+If the Edge 4 would be in opposite direction, next_left_edge would be 4.

 Next Edge on edge_data
 >>>>>>>>>>>>>>>>>>>>>>